I-1-1-55.Request for Review Before the Appeals Council

 G. Oral Argument Proceeding

 Either party may ask to appear before the AC to present oral argument.
-The designated AC panel may not deny a request for oral argument.
+The designated AC panel may not deny a request for oral argument unless the request is not submitted within the timeframe designated by the AC to request oral argument.
 The oral argument may be conducted in person, via video teleconferencing, or by telephone.
 The A member of the panel is designated as the chair to conduct the proceeding.

 1. Time and Place of the Proceeding